Advertiser Disclosure

 3. Off-Season Travel

-Hawaii is expensive, but traveling during the off-season will help.
-This will be from around February to May and September to early December.
-Stay clear of peak holidays like Christmas, Spring Break, and Thanksgiving.
+Hawaii is expensive, but traveling during the off-season helps.
+This is from around February to May and September to early December.
+Stay clear of peak holidays like Christmas, spring break, and Thanksgiving.

 4. Snorkel Gear